 - XCFR 20400 – Conflict Dynamics

-- This introductory course provides exposure to the nature of conflict, how conflict is experienced, and the complexity of underlying causes.
-Students will determine their own conflict style, investigate various influences in conflict, and gain the skills to approach and manage conflict situations.
-The learning focus is on the participant and their interaction with conflict.
+- Examine the nature of conflict, how conflict is experienced and the complexity of underlying causes.
+You will determine your own conflict style, investigate various influences in conflict, and gain the skills to approach and manage conflict situations.

 - XCFR 20401 – Effective Communication

-- This course examines applied communication in the context of conflict.
-Students will be exposed to fundamental skills and techniques to support building and sustaining effective dialogue.
-The concepts of positions and interests will be introduced.
+- Examine applied communication in the context of conflict.
+You will learn fundamental skills and techniques to support building and sustaining effective dialogue, and explore the concepts of positions and interests.

-- This course creates a foundation for engaging with others to explore and resolve topics or concerns within an interest-based philosophy.
-Students will gain skills in preparing for important conversations, applying effective communication skills to balance people (relationships), process (conversation balance, standards, BATNA), and problem resolution (agreements, outcomes).
+- Engage with others to explore and resolve topics or concerns within an interest-based philosophy.
+You will gain skills in preparing for important conversations, applying effective communication skills to balance people (relationships), processing (conversation balance, standards and BATNA), and problem resolution (agreements and outcomes).

-- This course explores different aspects of managing conflict situations.
-Students will examine conflict in the 21st century workplace, inquire about Indigenous worldviews and ethical space, and learn about interventions available to foster appropriate outcomes, including conflict coaching and mediation.Students will examine conflict in the 21st century workplace, inquire about Indigenous worldviews and ethical space, and learn about interventions available to foster appropriate outcomes, including conflict coaching and mediation.
+- Explore different aspects of managing conflict situations.
+You will examine conflict in today’s workplace, inquire about Indigenous worldviews and ethical space, and learn about interventions available to foster appropriate outcomes.

 - XCFR 20404 – People, Power, and Emotion **

-- This course considers constructs of power and other complex human interactions.
-Acting as a conflict intervenor, students will explore how to appropriately interact in situations when emotion and exaggerated or unpredictable behaviours are presented.
-Techniques and practices for building resilience and emotional competence will be explored alongside self-care principles.
+- Explore how to appropriately interact in situations when emotion and exaggerated or unpredictable behaviours are presented.
+You will learn techniques and practices for building resilience and emotional competence by focusing on your own self-care principles.